tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

 Given this backdrop, we wanted to come up with a plan that kept Xiaolong from prolonged anxiety.
 We decided to find him a home quickly, so he can go back to being his normal self: trilling in the hallways, hunting bugs, and napping in the sun.

 On August 12, Janet and her family came over and picked up Xiaolong along with a lot of gear.
 For the first time in my life, I experienced the "empty nest" feeling many talk about.
-In the end, we knew we made the right decision, and we were happy that he will be living with family.
+Less than 2 days later, he was exploring each of the rooms and making all kinds of funny noises.
+In the end, we knew we made the right decision, and we were happy that he will be living with our family.

-{% assign pwimg="dhn-harriet-dining-move" %}
-{% assign pwcaption="" %}
-{% assign pwpng="" %}
-{% include post-wide-image.html%}

-# Labor Day weekend

-possibly insert gallery instead of hero image. write paragraphs of stuff. take pictures of moving.

 {% assign pwimg="dhn-49-sq-ft-minimalism" %}
 {% assign pwcaption="7x7" %}